The Neighbors: Income

 ancestry (3.7%), along with some Italian ancestry residents

 The most common language spoken in the Lakeview / Crossroads

-neighborhood is English, spoken by 95.2% of households.
-Some people also speak Spanish (3.6%).
+neighborhood is English, spoken by 96.3% of households.